Evaluating our Programs

 The Evaluation and Research Unit works collaboratively with program implementation teams to design approaches that allow for robust evaluations, actively supporting the use of pragmatic trials when possible.
 The majority of program pilots are embedded within our delivery organization and rely on data collected during the routine provision of care.
 While our primary objective is to support internal decision making and quality improvement, many evaluations are externally disseminated as well.
 Examples include:

 - Patients are selected for high risk care management using a hybrid approach in which primary care clinicians review algorithm-generated lists of potential high-risk patients to identify patients for the care management.
 Clinicians reported considering both patient clinical need and predisposing (e.g., health literacy or navigation challenges, physical vulnerabilities, insight regarding their health) and enabling characteristics (e.g., social and home environment, coping skills, financial resources) (Haime 2015).
-Overall, primary care clinicians were more likely to select patients who were older and poorer from the algorithm generates lists.
+Overall, primary care clinicians were more likely to select patients who were older and poorer from the algorithm generated lists.
 Significant variation in the importance of specific characteristics across primary care practices may reflect differences in practice resources, or could reflect bias (Vogeli 2016).

 - A pilot randomized control trial of home hospitalization found that costs for the home hospital episode (acute care plus 30 days) were 67% lower among patients randomized to home hospital relative to patients randomized to receive traditional acute inpatient care (Levine 2018).
-The Partners home hospital program has expanded to new indications, and additional findings are forthcoming.
+The home hospital program has expanded to new indications, and additional findings are forthcoming.

 Collaborating on Research